-2. WATER SUPPLY ENGINEERING.-This subject is intended to cover the principal features of the construction of water works, including the tests and standards of purity of potable water; the choice of source of supply; the designing of the distribution system, pumps and pumping machinery, reservoirs, stand-pipes, and the filtration of water.
-Lectures; Fanning's Water Supply Engineering.
-Fall term, full study.
+2. WATER SUPPLY ENGINEERING.-This subject is intended to cover the principal features of the construction of water works, including the tests and standards of purity of potable water; the choice of source of supply; the designing of the distribution system, pumps and pumping machinery, reservoirs, and stand-pipes.
+Lectures; Fanning's Water Supply Engineering: Fall term, full study.
 Professor TALBOT.

-Required .
-Theoretical and Applied Mechanics 1, 3; Chemistry 1; Mechanical Engineering 6.
+Required: Theoretical and Applied Mechanics 1, 3; Chemistry 1; Mechanical Engineering 16.

-3. SEWERAGE.-The design and methods of construction of sewerage systems for cities, including the following: Sanitary necessity of sewerage; water carriage systems, both separate and combined; surveys and general plans; hydraulics of sewers; relation of rainfall to storm water flow, and determination of size and capacity of sewers; house sewage and its removal; form, size, design, and construction of sewers and sewer appurtenances; modern methods of sewage disposal by filtration, chemical precipitation, irrigation, etc., with resultant changes in the sewage; garbage disposal; general sanitation; estimates and specifications.
-Lectures: Staley and Pierson's Separate System of Sewerage.
+3. SEWERAGE.-The design and methods of construction of sewerage systems of cities, including the following: Sanitary necessity of sewerage: water-carriage systems, both separate and combined; surveys and general plans; hydraulics of sewers; relation of rainfall to storm water flow, and determination of size and capacity of sewers; house sewage and its removal; form, size, design, and construction of sewers and sewer appurtenances; modern methods of sewage disposal; estimates and specifications.
+Lectures; Staley and Pierson's Separate System of Sewerage.
 Winter term, full study.
 Professor TALBOT.